org-cloudbees-dragan/traditional-ha/README.md

 ![ff-box](docs/ff-box.png)

-## Option2: Use your Firefox on your PC
+## Option2: Use your Firefox/Chrome on your PC

-Chrome should work as well
+Firefox was tested, Chrome should work as well

 Add the following to your `/etc/hosts` file